 Super quiet and private 10 acres of private redwoods, and a waterfall with the ocean and Santa Cruz mountains a short hike away!
 Glamping or camping opportunities, great for a quiet romantic getaway or a group of friends and family.
-Sleep in a modern "tiny house" studio constructed from a shipping container (2-3 people) and/or set up your own tents throughout the property.
+Sleep in a modern, warm "tiny house" studio constructed from a shipping container (2-3 people) or set up your own tents throughout the property.
 Rustic cabin with electricity, sink, and flushing toilet.
-Close proximity to excellent hiking (skyline to the sea / big basin state park trails), and a few miles away from some of California's most beautiful beaches and some of the best surfing and kitesurfing between San Francisco and Santa Cruz (Waddell creek and Scotts creek).
-Also very close to Costanoa resort and Highway 1 Brewing company restaurants.
+Close proximity to excellent hiking (skyline to the sea / big basin state park), and a few miles away from some of California's most beautiful beaches and some of the best surfing and kitesurfing between San Francisco and Santa Cruz.
+Also a short drive away from Costanoa resort and Highway 1 Brewing restaurants.

-2 sites listed on the property to accommodate separate small groups but the property is ideal for single private groups… Site 1 (the container studio) is fantastic to sleep in, insulated and warm, and feels like a modern studio without electricity (for now).
-Site 2 (bring your own tents) are recommended for the more outdoorsy, or rest of a larger group.
+** 3 different sites ** are available to accommodate separate small groups but the property is ideal for single private groups… ** Site 1 (the container studio) is fantastic to sleep in, insulated and warm, and feels like a modern studio without electricity (for now). ** Site 2 (bring your own tents) are recommended for the more outdoorsy, or rest of a larger group. ** Site 3 is for a small group willing to tent camp, hammock-tent camp, or car/van camp further away from the main cabin + container studio area.
 The *rustic* cabin is unfurnished and isn’t intended for sleeping (mostly there for the bathroom and as a storage area), but is possible to use for sleeping in case of unexpected weather.

 Let us know if you have other questions, and hope you can visit sometime!